AIMarketingSolutions/Wellness_App/replit.md

 ### Key Features and Implementations
 - **Automatic Macro Calculation & Display**: Calculates and displays recommended macros per meal based on a Personal Profile Assessment, Daily Calorie Target (DCT), and metabolic profile.
 This includes a safety minimum for calorie intake and per-meal distribution based on meal plan type.
 - **Fitness System Integration with Daily Macro Adjustment**: Dynamically adjusts daily calorie targets and meal macros based on selected workouts.
 Users select exercise type and duration, which updates calorie breakdown and macro targets across the application.
+Workout selection occurs in Fitness System page; Calorie Breakdown display (4 cards: TEE, Weight Loss Goal, Daily Fitness Routine, DCT) shown in Daily Meal Calculator.
+All calorie calculations use unrounded values internally with rounding only for display.
 - **Daily Meal Calculator - Waterfall Calculation System**: Determines recommended food portions using a three-step waterfall algorithm (carbohydrates, then protein, then fat) to meet meal-specific macro targets.
+All macro contributions are calculated from actual portion sizes using formula `(gramsNeeded / 100) * macroPer100g` to ensure accuracy and consistency.
 Supports three-category food selection (carbohydrate, protein, fat) and provides ounce-based recommendations.

 ## Backend